 Kate Conway was the first person cast in Out With Dad.
 She is a graduate of the Theatre Studies program at Sheridan College and The University of Toronto, with an Honours Bachelor Degree.
 Her stage credits include Bonjour, Lá, Bonjour, A New Life, Caught in the Net to name a few.
-Her stage presence is not limited to drama, having done stand-up and sketch comedy with UTM’s ArtsFest and Yuk Yuk’s Open Mike.
+Her stage presence is not limited to drama, having done stand-up and sketch comedy with UTM’s ArtsFest and Yuk Yuk’s Open Mike and is a recent graduate of the Second City Conservatory program.
 She is quickly building up her film acting resume performing in numerous short films produced in and around Toronto.
 Out With Dad is her first web series.

 as Nathan (season 3)

 has worked on both sides of the camera for 20 years.
 Early roles opposite Will Ferrell in Superstar and several popular TV commercials such as the Whiskas Temptations “cat crashes through walls” spot have kept Jonathan a working actor for the better part of this time.
 His favourite short film roles are the leads in Deportation at Breakfast, by Bob Barlen who recently wrote the animated film Escape From Planet Earth, and Broken Lines, a WWII drama where he played a US paratrooper who befriends a pacifist German soldier.
 On the production side, through his company mojopro Films, he has directed dance films and narrative shorts including the award-winning Your Ex-Lover is Dead which was the basis for his web series Clutch, and the 60′s conspiracy thriller ‘Sleep Clinic’.
 He has IMDB credits as cinematographer, editor and producer on several notable short films.
 After falling in love with the support and friendship among the international web series community, he is developing new online projects, including as a story editor on the Italian-produced series The Wakefield Variations.